 Chris Cate

 Chris was a founding member of Parker Hill Road and is the designated leader of the band.
 He grew up in northern New Hampshire, graduating from Lisbon High School.
 Chris learned to play bass from Ronnie Howard.
 He and his twin brother, Tim, performed in a successful rock band while in high school.
 After graduating, he entered the U.S. Navy serving in their famed construction battalion known as the "Seabees."
 Upon returning home he worked various jobs until finally retiring from New England Wire.
-Chris played Bluegrass in the Strawberry Farm Band for six years until he left to form the Parker Hill Road.
-Chris loves playing music and is highly sought after as bass player for local jams when he is not playing with the band.
+Chris played Bluegrass in the Strawberry Farm Band for six years until he left that band to form the Parker Hill Road.
+Chris loves playing music and is a highly sought after bass player for local jams when he is not playing with the band.
+Chris is married to his lovely wife, Karen.

 Tim Cate

 Tim plays mandolin with the band.
-He was at the original jam that lead to the formation of the band, but had to leave the area to finish his career in the U.S. Air Force where he was stationed in Mississippi.
-While in the South Tim played in a Bluegrass band called Southern Tradition.
+He was at the original jam that led to the formation of the band, but had to leave the area to finish his career in the U.S. Air Force where he was stationed in Mississippi.
+While down south Tim played in two Bluegrass bands - Shades of Gray and Against the Grain.
 Upon his retirement Tim and his family returned to New Hampshire where Tim started a second career in the technology department at Dartmouth Hitchcock Medical Center.
+He retired from that position a few years ago.
+Tim has been married to his lovely wife, Lori, for forty-five years.
+Lori plays the bass and performed with Tim's bands when they were living down south.

 Paul Amey

 Paul was born and raised on a family dairy farm in the beautiful Indian Stream valley of northern New Hampshire.
 He learned to play the fiddle at an early age from a local music legend, Leo Brooks.
 The band was performing at a fairground up north when one of the organizers asked if we would mind a fiddle player sitting in with us for a couple of tunes.
-As they say, he rest is history.
-Except for a hiatus during Covid Paul has been providing his unique talents on fiddle and vocals ever since.
+As they say, the rest is history.
+Except for a hiatus during Covid Paul has been providing his unique talents on fiddle and vocals to the band ever since.
+In addition to our band, Paul helped form the folk trio Uncommon Folk that performed in this area for about fifteen years.
+He also did a five year stint in the Back Shed String Band.
+He can't get enough music.
+However, Paul is also a creative writer who contributes stories to the local papers primarily about life in days gone by.
+Paul served for over thirty years in the NH National Guard before his retirement.
+As if all that isn't enough, he also is a sugar maker producing excellent maple syrup in the Spring of each year; prolific gardener; skilled carpenter, excellent mechanic and all around good guy.
+Paul has been married to his lovely wife, Samantha, for sixteen years.
+Sam is also an excellent musician and performed with Uncommon Folk during their run.

 Michael "Woody" Woods

 Woody is another founding member of the band.
 Raised in Keene, New Hampshire, Woody moved to the Lisbon area as a young man.
 He had been playing banjo for many years when he chanced to meet Chris in a laundry mat.
 The two started jamming together and have been playing together ever since.
 Woody spent most of his working years as a logger and carpenter.
-Woody's unique personality and unique playing style have made him a consistent crowd pleaser over the years.
+Woody's unique personality and playing style have made him a consistent crowd favorite over the years.
+In addition to music, Woody is an avid deer hunter and master gardener.
+Woody has been married to his lovely wife, Rena, for almost forty years.

 Tom Rappa

-Tom was raised in southern New Jersey but came to northern Vermont to attend college at Middlebury.
+Tom was raised in southern New Jersey but came to northern Vermont to attend Middlebury College.
 After college a job brought him to Bath, NH where he has lived ever since.
 Shortly after coming to the area he was given an opportunity to join the newly formed Strawberry Farm Band and played Bluegrass with them for the next thirty six years.
-After working ten years after college as a carpenter, logger, and farmer he made a life changing choice and entered law school.
+For ten years after college Tom worked as a carpenter, general contractor, logger, and farmer until he made a life changing choice and entered law school.
 Building a successful law practice led to his appointment as a judge in what is now called the New Hampshire Circuit Court, where he served on the bench for thirty-three years until his retirement.
 During that time Chris joined the Strawberry Farm Band and played with Tom in that group for about six years until he asked Tom to join him in forming what became the Parker Hill Road.
 (Chris lived on Parker Hill Road at the time.)
+Tom has been married to his lovely wife, Dianne, for forty-six years.
+Dianne jams with the band on her cajon from time to time.

 Ben Natti

 Ben grew up listening to Parker Hill Road as a young man while going to school with the sons of Woody, Chris and Tom who were known as the "Band Boys."
 Ben was a guitar virtuoso by the time he graduated from high school and matriculated to the famed Berklee College of Music in Boston.
 After graduation Ben was a highly sought after electric guitar player.
-Having tired of that scene Ben returned to this area.
-Tim hosted a wonderful party one summer eve where Ben borrowed Chris' Martin guitar and jammed with us around the campfire.
+Having tired of that scene, Ben returned to this area.
+Sometime thereafter, Tim hosted a wonderful party one summer eve during which Ben borrowed Chris' Martin guitar and jammed with us around the campfire.
 He must have enjoyed it because he has been playing lead guitar with the band for about six years now.
+Ben is still single.

 Studio recording projects:

-We have four studio albums under our belt.
+The band has four studio albums under our belt.
 There are a limited numbers of CD's still available.
-As we continue to develope this site recordings from the projects will be added.
+As we continue to develop this site recordings from the projects will be added.
 So be sure to check back.

 In Memorium, Emeritus members & Guests: